Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 === NFS Server Setup

 Setting up a shared file system is essential in our project.
-We can manually doing performing the following actions
+We can manually do it performing the following actions

 ```bash
 sudo apt install nfs-kernel-server -y